- Explain the functions of money

 Barter and the Double Coincidence of Wants

 Money for the sake of money is not an end in itself.
 You cannot eat dollar bills or wear your bank account.
-Ultimately, money is only useful because you can exchange it for goods and services.
+Ultimately, the usefulness of money rests in exchanging it for goods and services.
 As the American writer and humorist Ambrose Bierce (1842–1914) wrote in 1911, money is a “blessing that is of no advantage to us excepting when we part with it.”
-Money is what people regularly use when purchasing or selling goods and services; thus for something to be considered money, it must be widely accepted by both buyers and sellers.
+Money is what people regularly use when purchasing or selling goods and services, and thus both buyers and sellers must widely accept money.
 This concept of money is intentionally flexible, because money has taken a wide variety of forms in different cultures.

 To understand the usefulness of money, we must consider what the world would be like without money.
 How would people exchange goods and services?
 Economies without money typically use the barter system.
 Barter—literally trading one good or service for another—is highly inefficient for conducting transactions.
 In a barter economy, an exchange between two people requires a double coincidence of wants, which means that what one person wants to buy is exactly what the other person wants to sell.
 This is harder than it sounds.

 Suppose an accountant wants a new pair of shoes.
 The accountant doesn’t just need to find someone who has a pair of shoes in the correct size to sell, but they have to find a person who will also be willing to exchange the shoes for what the accountant has to offer, namely accounting services.
 Trades like these are likely to be difficult to arrange.
 Now imagine how this would work in a complex, modern economy, with its extensive division of labor that involves thousands upon thousands of different jobs and different goods & services.
 The number of transactions that end up taking place is likely to be much smaller than in an economy with money.